Application Fee (non-refundable): $55.00

 Recommendations (which include a reference form and letter of recommendation) from three individuals are required.
 Referees should be individuals qualified to critically assess the applicant's prior academic (usually college professors), employment, artistic, research and/or clinical experience (clinical or research supervisor/manager) and qualifications (as applicable) as well as the applicant's potential as a graduate student in the field/program selected.

 Recommendations must be submitted online only.
-Within the application, you will provide the names and current email addresses for three individuals you have asked to serve as your recommenders.
+Within the application, you will provide the names and current email addresses for the individuals you have asked to serve as your recommenders.
 Once you have completed the recommendation section within the application, each recommender will receive an email notification directing them to the online site where they can complete their recommendation.

 English proficiency exam scores are required for applicants whose first language is not English and who do not qualify for an English proficiency exam waiver per the criteria listed below.
 Augusta University will accept official Test of English as a Foreign Language (TOEFL) or International English Language Test (IELTS) exam scores.
 Official exam scores must be taken within 2 years of the date of application.
 The Augusta University institution code for submission of TOEFL or IELTS scores is 5406.
 Please do not select a department code.